lemlac/mulem/docs/reference.md

 - `(10).[0] == 10`
 - _Therefore:_ `(10) == 10`

-Most programming languages use `[]` by itself for indexing an array.
+**Mu the programming language is a novel and experimental one.** It has no obligation to follow normal conventions.
+Most other languages use `[]` by itself for indexing an array.
 While this is still possible in Mulang, operation chaining gives the coder a lot more options and ability to write expressive code.
 This is a break from the traditional style of programming, but it opens the door for more pragmatic and ergonomic code.
+This makes it instantly clear that when you see `#`, it's an array, just like `?` for options and `!` for results, staying consistent with itself rather than with other languages.

-The transition from array indexing with `[]` in other languages like C or Python to array indexing with `#[]` in Mulang is as simple as adding `#` before each square bracket.
+The transition from array indexing with `[]` in other languages to array indexing with `#[]` in Mulang is as simple as adding `#` before each square bracket.

 - `array[0][1]` -> `array#[0]#[1]`

-This frees `name[]` to take on a new meaning in Mulang: **meta functions.** *For more on that, see [Meta Functions](#Meta-Functions).*
+This frees `name[]` to take on a new meaning in Mulang. *For more on that, see [Meta Functions](#Meta-Functions).*

 ## Basic Bindings